gruvi-site/gruvi_site_2/README.md

 # Usage

+The main website is https://gruvi.cs.sfu.ca/, and the github repo for it is https://github.com/gruvilab/gruvi_site.
+We have an additional domain name: https://gruvi.ca and we currently set it to redirect to the main site.
-There is two repos for the gruvi site.
+~~There is two repos for the gruvi site.
 The currently **active** one is **gruvilab.github.io** (which is gruvi.ca).
 The old one is gruvi_site (which is gruvi.cs.sfu.ca).
-When we run the script to sync the update to the active website, the script also push the update to the old site to keep the content the same.
+When we run the script to sync the update to the active website, the script also push the update to the old site to keep the content the same.~~
 The textural data is stored in _data folder and images in images folder.

 To build the website locally for faster iteration (github auto CI's speed is slow due to heavy upload), you can use jekyll-docker.
 After you pulled the jekyll docker image, you can just run `bash docker_build.sh` in the `scripts` folder to build the website and view the built site in `_site` folder.
 More information about jekyll-docker can be found [here](https://github.com/envygeeks/jekyll-docker/blob/master/README.md)